QGruchet/HuffmanCoding/README.md

 # Usage
 ![interface](Screenshots/interface.png)
-Here a first look of the interface for the project.
+Here a first look of the interface for the project (when you print the tree).
 All buttons were to clickable.
 ![Print Test](Screenshots/print_test.png) This button print all tests in the interface.
 ![print Tree](Screenshots/print_tree.png)  This button print the tree in the interface.
 ![clean](Screenshots/clean.png)  This button clean all the window.
 ![quit](Screenshots/quit.png)  This button close the window.
-All buttons are connect to functions that have description in windowQT file (see below).
+All buttons are connect to functions that have description in windowQT file [see here](#windowQT).

 # Details of functions